MoonbaseOtago/MoonbaseOtago.github.io/_posts/2023-06-19-vector-patterns.md

 ![placeholder](/public/images/v2.png "masked expansion")

-This gives us the general 'shape' of each functional unit - a write port and 4 vector read ports (actually an integer or FP read port too) - there's some scope for simplification of the mask read port - it always reads architectural register V0, but still needs to be renamed like any other register.
+This gives us the general 'shape' for each functional unit - a write port and 4 vector read ports (actually an integer or FP read port too) - there's some scope for simplification of the mask read port - it always reads architectural register V0, but still needs to be renamed like any other register.